mikhail-tsennykh/MvcCheckBoxList/README.md

-##Method 2: Independent from view model:
+##Method 2: Independent from view model

+Given you have the following code on your view:

     @{
       // given we have some list of names with ids: